zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

 This consists of the hook functions that the power management subsystem calls when the kernel enters and exits the idle state, in other words, when the kernel has nothing to schedule.
+Enabling system power management compels Zephyr kernel scheduler to work in tickless idle mode (see :option:`CONFIG_TICKLESS_IDLE`).

 This section provides a general overview of the hook functions.
 Refer to :ref:`power_management_api` for the detailed description of the APIs.

 Suspend Hook function
 =====================